ImdadMiran17/Active-Directory-Project/README.md

 Installing windows 10 is a straight forward process which you can find here.
 Just remember one thing carefully.
 Install Windows pro version, not Home or anything.
 Only in Windows 10 pro, you are allowed to join as Domain users.

 After installing Windows 10, Let's change the name of our PC to `Target-PC`.
 Search for `This PC` with windows search functionality.
 Right click on `This PC` and choose `Properties`.
 Here, you will find a button that says `Rename this PC`.
-Change the name from here.
+Change the name of the PC from here.

 ![](https://raw.githubusercontent.com/ImdadMiran17/Active-Directory-Project/refs/heads/main/screenshots%20ad%20project/Screenshot%202025-02-26%20000406.png)